ipa320/RosTooling/README.md

 #### Option 2: Using the Eclipse Installer - Source installation (ROS tooling developers)

-First the java environment have to be setup, for eclipse it is recomended the installation of the version 8:
+First the java environment have to be setup, for eclipse it is recomended the installation of the version 8 (i.e. X=8) for Ubuntu 16.04 and 11 (i.e. X=11) for the 18.04:
 ```
-sudo apt-get install openjdk-8-jre
+sudo apt-get install openjdk-X-jre
 ```
 Download the official [Eclipse Installer](https://www.eclipse.org/downloads/packages/installer) for your preferred operating system.
 Execute the installer and choose the advanced mode (menu on the right-up corner).
 Select the Product *Eclipse Modeling tools* package, for the version it is recommended use *2018-12*.